Can OISS Help Me With My Taxes?

 Federal taxes are collected by the U.S. Internal Revenue Service (IRS).
 The IRS website has a page specifically for international students and scholars here.
 This site is very comprehensive.
 Most people prepare their Federal Tax return first, since you will need information from you return to complete your State return.

 State taxes are collected by the California state government.
 The State of California Franchise Tax Board website has instructions and forms for filing State income tax returns.
 They have also provided some helpful resources:

 Sprintax Tax Preparation Software

 Sprintax guides the user through each part of the tax return process and applies all relevant tax treaties and credits available to international students and scholars.
 You can create an account for free.
 There is a fee to file your taxes.
-UCSB students & scholars may use the following discount code to receive $5.00 of their Federal filing fees: SpTx2019UCSB501F5
+UCSB students & scholars may use the following discount code to receive $5.00 off of their Federal filing fees: Sp20UCSB5F5

 Frequently Asked Questions:

 The deadline for the IRS to receive your tax return is April 15 of each year.
 You should have the following forms and information available when preparing to file:

 • Visa/Immigration Status information